TimeEval/TimeEval/README.md

 2. Create a conda-environment and install all required dependencies.
    Use the file [`environment.yml`](./environment.yml) for this:
    `conda env create --file environment.yml`.
-3. Activate the new environment and install TimeEval using _setup.py_:
+3. Activate the new environment and build TimeEval:
-   `python setup.py install`.
+   `python setup.py bdist_wheel`.
+   This should create a Python wheel in the `dist/`-folder.
+4. Install TimeEval and all of its dependencies:
+   `pip install dist/TimeEval-*-py3-none-any.whl`.
-4. If you want to make changes to TimeEval or run the tests, you need to install the development dependencies from `requirements.dev`:
+5. If you want to make changes to TimeEval or run the tests, you need to install the development dependencies from `requirements.dev`:
    `pip install -r requirements.dev`.

 ## Usage